FOR PARENTS

 It has been shown repeatedly that children who start school with good phonological awareness have better literacy outcomes.

-Here are some easy and fun ways to help develop phonological awareness for your child:
+Some easy and fun ways to help develop your under 5’s phonological awareness include:

 Tessarose and Love to Sing).